 Unless you are buying a used car from a licensed car trader, you must check that the person selling the car is the registered operator or has the owner’s authority to sell the car.
 You should ask the seller to produce the car’s registration certificate (this is issued to registered operators with each renewal of registration).

 If you buy a stolen car, you may be forced to give it back to the true owner.
-Although you can To take legal action in a civil case. the person who sold you the car to try to recover the money you paid, you are unlikely to get your money back.
+Although you can sue the person who sold you the car to try to recover the money you paid, you are unlikely to get your money back.

 When a car trader acquires a car, its registration is transferred into the car trader’s name; however, a car trader may sell a car before this has occurred.
 If the car trader is not recorded as the registered operator of the car, you should ask for proof that the car trader acquired the car from the registered operator.

 However, ensuring that a seller is authorised to sell a car is not as crucial if the seller is a car trader, because you may be entitled to compensation from the Motor Car Traders’ Guarantee Fund if a car trader fails to transfer good title to a car (s 76 Motor Car Traders Act 1986 (Vic) (‘MCT Act’)).